 This means that once your name is registered, it is protected by UK law and no one else can use it to run a business.
 Additionally, no one is allowed to conduct business under a similar name, particularly if their operation is almost identical to yours or belongs to the same sector.

-This is excellent because you'll know that no one can harm your company by pretending to be you to draw away consumers or by setting up your direct competition with an intention of confusing customers.
+This is excellent because you'll know that no one can harm your company by pretending to be you to draw away consumers or by setting up your direct competition with the intention of confusing customers.

 Also read: Should I need a UK Nominee Director?
 (Roles & Benefits)

 You can issue shares in a variety of classes, and each share class will have its own set of rules and responsibilities.
-By creating your own shareholder agreements, you can select what voting rights and how much control your shareholders have over your business.
+By creating your shareholder agreements, you can select what voting rights and how much control your shareholders have over your business.

 As a limited company, your company can pay your executive pension and claim it as a legitimate business expense.
 It means that you will be gaining a huge tax advantage.

 If your company is registered as a limited company, you can make arrangements to transfer ownership of your business to another person.
-If you decide to retire, you may do so with the assurance that the company you worked so hard to develop would continue to operate without you by selling your shares to other shareholders or members of your family.
+If you decide to retire, you may do so with the assurance that the company you worked so hard to develop will continue to operate without you by selling your shares to other shareholders or members of your family.